catelinn/data-analysis-portfolio/README.md

 ## About

-Hello, I'm Catelinn, I’m looking to depart from more than 15 years of professional experience in marketing and project management roles to pursue career change to Data Analyst position.
+Hello, I'm Catelinn, I’m looking to depart from more than 15 years of professional experience in marketing and project management roles to pursue a new career in Data Analyst position.

 I have postgraduate background with exposure to management science and database skills.
 Meanwhile, I have self-studied the important skills for data analysis, including Statistics, Python, Visualization and SQL.
 I also have working knowledge of advanced Excel and Power BI.